clij/clij-benchmarking/benchmarking_operations.md

 Each of these modules has two test methods: One that processes images in the ImageJ-way and another that executes an as-similar-as-possible operation using CLIJ.
 Both methods measure the pure processing time excluding time spent for data transfer between CPU and GPU for example.
 An exceptional module called [Transfer3DFrom](https://github.com/clij/clij-benchmarking/blob/master/src/main/java/net/haesleinhuepf/clij/benchmark/modules/Transfer3DFrom.java) is used to quantify the transfer time exclusively.
+In order to measure pure processing times of the operations, image data transfor from/to GPU was excluded.
+Furthermore, GPU-code compilation time was excluded by ignoring the first out of 10 repetitions.
+During this so called warm-up phase, compiled GPU-code is cached and can be reused in subsequent iterations.

 ## Image data
 For benchmarking operations, we used images with random pixel values of pixel type 8-bit with a size of 16 MB if not specified otherwise.